 I love this small sweet dessert.
-It works great with tea or coffee in the morning, or any dessert.
-In Russian we call them rogaliki… or in other words rugelachs.
+It works great with tea or coffee in the morning.
+In Russian, we call them rogaliki… or in other words rugelachs.
 They are formed into a crescent shape by rolling a triangular shape of dough around a filling.
-You can fill them with anything you like (nutella, jam, poppy seed etc.).
+You can fill them with anything you like (Nutella, jam, poppy seed etc.).
 I filled mine with jam.
-For me it’s so hard to find a good recipe for these because any that I tried don’t stay soft and get hard on the next day.
-Not with this recipe, they stay soft for several days and absolutely delicious.
-They are filled with a sweet jam and after they are baked sprinkle them with some powdered sugar.
+For me, it’s so hard to find a good recipe for these because every recipe that I try, they don’t stay soft and get hard the next day.
+However, not with this recipe.
+They stay soft for several days and are absolutely delicious.
+They are filled with a sweet jam and after they are baked, sprinkle them with some powdered sugar.
 I think I ate all of them by myself. :) It can’t get any better than that.
 You’ll just need to put a little time into the dough part and the rest is a piece of cake.
 Read on to learn how to make these delicious little rugelachs.
-Enjoy.
+Enjoy!

 What you need: